AlixAmoureux/Beers/README.md

 # Spring-Boot

-Small project showing greats beers that I know using Spring Boot and Hibernate
+Small project showing great beers that I know using Spring Boot and Hibernate

 What I use :
   - Spring Tool Suite